Terence Trent D'Arby: Later career as Sananda Maitreya

-On 15 March 2021, Maitreya released his 12th studio album, Pandora's PlayHouse, which included three collaborations, the song "Reflecting Light", composed with the Australian duo The Avalanches; "Time Is On My Side" with Irene Grandi and the opening song of the project: "Pandora's Plight" with jazz pianist Antonio Faraò.
+On March 15, 2021, Maitreya released his 12th studio album, Pandora's PlayHouse, which included three collaborations, the song "Reflecting Light", composed with the Australian duo The Avalanches; "Time Is On My Side" with Irene Grandi and the opening song of the project: "Pandora's Plight" with jazz pianist Antonio Faraò.
 The project has an instrumental song called "Prince", which honors the memory and the friendship of Maitreya and Prince.

-In 2022, he was featured on Calvin Harris' new Love Regenerator track "Lonely" (a record which Harris recorded with Italian producer Riva Starr), with the vocals coming from 1989's "…And I Need to Be with Someone Tonight".
+In 2022, he was featured on Calvin Harris' new Love Regenerator track "Lonely" (a record which Harris recorded with Italian producer Riva Starr), with the vocals coming from 1989's "...And I Need to Be with Someone Tonight".

-Film career

-Maitreya has appeared in two films and in the TV mini-series Shake, Rattle and Roll: An American Love Story, in which he played the part of Jackie Wilson.
+In July 2022 Sony UK released the spatial audio and remastered version of his first album, changing the title to Introducing the Hardline According to... and the artist name to Sananda Maitreya.
+The entire discography featuring the artistic name Terence Trent D'Arby was renamed to Sananda Maitreya in 2021 by Sony.

+In 2023 a documentary Welcome to the MadHouse: The Costa Rica Sessions was released.
+The film won two awards at international festivals, such as the Kiez Berlin Festival, the International Gold Awards and received two special mentions at the Los Angeles Core Independent Film Festival and International Documentary Film Festival.

+A live album containing the film soundtrack, Welcome to the MadHouse, was released in January 2023.

+On May 11, 2024, Maitreya released his 13th studio album, The Pegasus Project: Pegasus & The Swan.

 Personal life

-Maitreya has a daughter from a previous relationship, London-based musician Seraphina Simone, born in December 1988.
+Maitreya has a daughter, London-based musician Seraphina Simone, born in December 1988.

-In the late 1980s, Maitreya had a year-long affair with television presenter and writer Paula Yates, who was married to Bob Geldof.
+Maitreya had an affair with television presenter and writer Paula Yates, who was married to Bob Geldof at the time.

 Maitreya married Italian television host and architect Francesca Francone in 2003.
 They have two sons.